-Offstage, Queensryche was never a band that chased headlines or courted controversy, unlike many of their '80s rock brethren.
-Perhaps this is why it was such a surprise when rumors of strife in their camp suddenly began hitting the rock press on a regular basis in mid-2012.
+Unlike many of their '80s rock brethren.
+Queensryche was never a band that chased headlines or courted controversy.
+Perhaps this is why it was such a surprise when reports of strife in their camp suddenly began hitting the rock press on a regular basis in mid-2012.
 An April report claimed that Tate pulled a knife on his band mates (!) backstage immediately prior to a concert in Brazil, as they'd apparently chosen that time to inform him that his wife and daughter had just been fired from their management duties.
 Queensryche went on with the show regardless, but Tate took his rage out on drummer Scott Rockenfield by spitting on him repeatedly throughout the concert.
 Two American gigs in May 2012 - at the "M3" and "Rocklahoma" retro-rock festivals - were marked by lifeless performances and finally, a bizarre onstage rant by Tate at Rocklahoma, where he berated the audience and told them, "You guys suck!"
 This concert was carried live on HDnet television, and clips of Tate's rant quickly made their way to YouTube and became a viral video sensation.
-By now, the question "What the hell is up with Queensryche?" had become a hot topic on metal Internet forums.
+The question "What the hell is up with Queensryche?" soon became a hot topic on metal Internet forums.
 Fans didn't know it yet, but Rocklahoma 2012 would be the last time Geoff Tate would take the stage as a member of Queensryche.

 "Rising West" performs "Queen of the Reich"